-Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Green Space Eyemouth The contributor states that the map requires clarifying in that it does not show the new school.
-(288) This is an Ordinance Survey issue and outwith the control of the Council.
-Updates on the Ordinance Survey base maps will be undertaken in due course.
-No further action required.
+Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Green Eyemouth The contributor states that the map requires This is an Ordinance Survey issue and No further action

+Space clarifying in that it does not show the new outwith the control of the Council.
+Updates required. school.
+(288) on the Ordinance Survey base maps will be undertaken in due course.